panoseti/panoseti_docker/README.md

 ## Delete Containers
 &ensp; Sometimes, you may want to delete all of the containers to make the machine clean.
-&ensp; Then you just need to run
+&ensp; You just need to run
 ```
     ./panoseti_del_containers.sh
 ```